abbycabs/mozfest-open-projects-2016/_articles/files.md

 ---

-Once you have all these files in your repo, you can post your project to [Network Pulse](https://mzl.la/pulse) by [filling out this form](https://mzl.la/mozfest-pulse). @acabunoc will review and approve your post :balloon: :cake:
+Once you have all these files in your repo, you can post your project to [Network Pulse](https://mzl.la/pulse) by [filling out this form](https://mzl.la/mozfest-pulse). [@acabunoc](http://github.com/acabunoc) will review and approve your post.

 ---